milvus-io/milvus/install.md

    $ make
    $ sudo make install
    ```
-If the `--system-curl` doesn't work, you can also reinstall CMake in **Ubuntu Software** on your local computer.
+If the `--system-curl` command doesn't work, you can also reinstall CMake in **Ubuntu Software** on your local computer.